miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 Implementations MUST reconstruct the hash input corresponding to each archive timestamp according to the method defined in this specification and verify that it matches the messageImprint contained in the TimeStampToken.

-For validation of each archive timestamp, the time of the corresponding enclosing archive timestamp MUST be used as the validation reference time.
-If no enclosing archive timestamp exists, the current time MUST be used as the validation reference time.
+For validation of each archive timestamp, the time of the corresponding nearest protecting archive timestamp MUST be used as the validation reference time.
+If no nearest protecting archive timestamp exists, the current time MUST be used as the validation reference time.

 Archive timestamp validation may be performed from outermost to innermost, or from innermost to outermost, depending on implementation or validation policy.
 However, implementations SHOULD apply validation processing consistently.